an-white/an-white/README.md

-- 👋 Hi, I’m @an-white
+Hi I’m @an-white c:
-- 👀 I’m interested in Machine Learning, Data Science and find ways to automate daily boring stuff
+- I’m interested in Machine Learning, Data Science and how to find ways to automate daily boring stuff
+- I have experience in:
+  1. Machine Learning with TensorFlow (+ API Keras) and SKlearn
+  2. FrontEnd development in Angular
-- 🧠 I have experience in Machine Learning with TensorFlow, Keras and SKlearn; Web app development with Django, Angular and Flask; automatization of stuff, webscraping with beautifulsoup and selenium
+  3. Web app development with Django, Flask and
+  4. BackEnd development with FastAPI
+  5. Automatization of web stuff with Selenium
+  6. Webscraping with BeautifulSoup
-- 🥽 I’m looking to collaborate on Python or Java Projects
+- 🥽 I’m looking to collaborate on Python and Web Projects
-- 📫 How to reach me andresblancahernandez@gmail.com and https://www.linkedin.com/in/andres-blanca/
+- 🚍 How to reach me andresblancahernandez@gmail.com and https://www.linkedin.com/in/andres-blanca/
 <!---
 an-white/an-white is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.